Two men home brew liquor in TN using web tips, arrested

 The official said days ago a man had prepared "the requisite mix" in a barrel to make country liquor and left it to get fermented.
 Leaving the barrel in his bathroom to ensure that it is undetected, he "locked his house and left to a nearby place and had planned to return days after so that the mix would have by then fully fermented and be ready for consumption," the official said adding, however, they got a tip-off and destroyed it.

-"Similarly, we have destroyed illicit liquor brewing in remote places and we thank the villagers for helping us in our endeavour," the official said.PTI VGN SS PTI PTI.
+"Similarly, we have destroyed illicit liquor brewing in remote places and we thank the villagers for helping us in our endeavour," the official said.PTI VGN SS PTI PTI PTI PTI.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)